-Field and Clinical Work
+Field and Clinical Experiences

 As a student in the Hiram College Teacher Licensure Program, candidates will have many opportunities to visit area schools.
 These opportunities are a vital part of preparation because they connect candidates with their goals and help them see the reality of the theories being learned.

 Early in the program, these visits will be focused on observation – looking for evidence that demonstrates the practices covered in the introductory education courses.
 These observational visits are called field experience.
 In one of the first education courses students are offered, candidates have a chance to visit four schools that focus on very different aspects of education: Gender specific, students with disabilities, technology and diversity.
 During a student’s sophomore year, the opportunity to participate in a more hands-on field experience exists.
 The middle childhood and adolescence/young adult licensure students conduct weekly school visits where they have an opportunity to tutor small groups of students.
 Early childhood licensure students have a chance to do some one-on-one sessions with elementary students and also visit several different preschools to investigate the different preschool teaching philosophies: Montessori, Reggio Emilio, Waldorf and others.